SiddharthShyniben/community-health/templates/README.md

 ======

 You can place a logo or a banner image near the top of the README.
-Don't place both, if you want to just place the logo in the banner.
+Don't place both, just place the logo in the banner.
 -->

 <!--